EmmaLiTsai/recoverKBTDR/README.md

     ## 5 1981-01-16 17:58:04 19.710 0.023 19.72431 168.0769 0.02300000
     ## 6 1981-01-16 17:58:05     NA    NA       NA       NA 0.01866667

-Transform y-axis to depth either using the maximum depth, or psi calibration curve:
+Transform y-axis to depth either using the maximum depth or psi calibration curve (if available):

 ``` r
 # If psi calibration curve is present: